scottolivermorgan/NAS_drive/README.md

 TODO:
 - script to automate gui config on NC
 - script to automate gui config on Plex.
+# Pre steps
+- Rename main external hard drive to cloudDrive and back up to cloudDriveBU.
+- _note_ Synch drives before setting up as MUCH quciker if large and popultated (use Free file sync).

 ## Initial Pi 4 Setup
 Download SD card formating software: